abatten/fruitbat/docs/source/user_guide/getting_started.rst

 .. _repository: https://github.com/abatten/fruitbat

-If you are installing the latest development version of ``fruitbat`` then you will also need to install git-lfs.
+If you are installing the latest development version of *FRUITBAT* then you will also need to install git-lfs.
 Instructions for installing git-lfs for your operating system can be found here_.